How Much Can You Earn As A Medical Transcriptionist?

 Different Types Of Medical Transcriptionist Salaries:

-As an independent contractor or employee of a medical transcription service you are usually paid on a production level (such as a per-word, per-line, or even per-record basis).
+Independent Contractor – As an independent contractor or employee of a medical transcription service, you are usually paid on a production basis (such as per-word, per-line, or per-record).
 There are many transcriptionists that are paid on production.
-Getting paid on production is basically a set rate for every line that you type.
-So the more you type the more you make.
+This is why becoming comfortable with your client and typing speed are important factors in what you will earn.
+The more you type the more you make.

-One way to get paid is by 65-character line with spaces- A 65-character line with spaces is calculated as (characters + spaces) / 65
+The most common way to be paid is by 65-character line with spaces- A 65-character line with spaces is calculated as (characters + spaces) divided by 65.

-The easiest way of determining the line count of a document is to find out the total number of characters in the entire document and divide it by 65 (to find the number of characters in a document in Microsoft Word 2003, simply click on “Tools” on the top menu bar and then click on “Word Count” and if you have Microsoft Word 2007 the line count is at the left hand bottom (see example below) of your status bar.
-Click on “Words” at the left hand bottom status bar and a pop up with come out displaying several features such as the word count, character count, etc.
+The easiest way of determining the line count of a document is to find out the total number of characters in the entire document and divide it by 65.
+To find the number of characters in a document in Microsoft Word 2003, simply click on “Tools” on the top menu bar and then click on “Word Count”.
+If you have Microsoft Word 2007, the line count is at the left hand side (see example below) of your status bar.
+Click on “Words” at the left hand status bar and a pop up with come out displaying several features such as the word count, character count, etc.

-Below is an example using “Microsoft line counting” to calculate a line count of getting paid 8 cents per line:
+Below is an example using “Microsoft line counting” to calculate line counts and what you would make if getting paid 8 cents per line:

-A 55 VBC line is roughly equivalent to a 65 character line that includes spaces.
-In my opinion, VBC count reduces your pay by about 30%, because you still have to hit the spacebar twice and return even though you are not paid for it, as in “standard” 65-character (with spaces) line count you get paid for everything.
-So an MT compensation at 9 cents per line (CPL) based on VBC is roughly equivalent to 6 CPL based on a “standard” line.
-(This will vary somewhat, depending on formatting, document type or other factors.)
-So in my opinion, standard 65-character is better.
+A 55 VBC line is roughly equivalent to a 65-character line that includes spaces.
+In my opinion, VBC count reduces your pay by about 30%, because you still have to hit the spacebar twice and return even though you are not paid for it, as in standard 65-character (with spaces) line count you get paid for everything.
+An MT compensation at 9 cents per line (CPL) based on VBC is roughly equivalent to 6 CPL based on a standard line.
+(This will vary somewhat, depending on formatting, document type and other factors.)
+My strong opinion is that the standard 65-character line rate is a better option.